Smcgb/Udacity_Postgres_Data_Modeling/README.md

 Requirements
 Python 3
 Postgresql

-Unzip the data.zip file into the environment in which you will run the below scripts

 To drop or create the tables, ensure you are in the project's directory then run the following command:

 python create_tables.py